 With all this talk of historic car insurance, are you still not sure about what types of cars we’re referring to?
 We aren’t talking about classic cars here, we’re talking about cars of any age that have historical value.

-Last year, GM put a whole set of historic cars on the auction block in order to raise money for the troubled company.
+In 2009, GM put a whole set of historic cars on the auction block in order to raise money for the troubled company.
 Among the list of vehicles to be sold were:

-- A white Cadillac convertible with hydraulic leather chair, made for Pope John Paul II
+- A white Cadillac convertible with hydraulic leather chair made for Pope John Paul II

-- A1967 GTO once used in the movie “XXX”
+- A 1967 GTO once used in the movie “XXX”

 - The hand-made Buick Blackhawk built in 2003 to honor Buick’s 100 years in the industry